oh-my-fish/plugin-weather/README.md

 Uses your IP address to determine your location and find relevant weather data anywhere in the world.

+It fetches data from [OpenWeather][] and an API Key is needed.
+Please, access https://home.openweathermap.org/api_keys to create a new one.

 ## Prerequisites

 This plugin depends on [jq](https://stedolan.github.io/jq/).
 Version **1.5+**